-9. Describe Your Daily Routine As An Office Manager?
+9. Describe Your Daily Routine as an Office Manager.

-Tip #1: Discuss your busy day schedule
+Tip 1: Discuss your typically busy day schedule.

-Tip #1: Give an example of how you handled stress in the past
+Tip 1: Discuss how you have handled stress in the past.

-11. Can You Handle Multiple Tasks At Once
+11. Can You Handle Multiple Tasks At Once?

-Tip #1: Talk about your ability to deliver your best services even when you are dealing with many things at once
+Tip 1: Talk about your ability to deliver your best services even when you are dealing with many things at once.

-12. What Are Your most Favorable And Least Favorable Office Manager Duties
+12. What Are Your Most Favorable and Least Favorable Office Manager Duties?

-Tip #1: Be honest and talk about your likes and dislikes
+Tip 1: Be honest and talk about your likes and dislikes related to the job.

 13. Do You Manage Confidential Information?
 How?

-14. How Would You Motivate Your Team
+14. How Do You Motivate Your Team?

-15. When Do You Find It Difficult To Make Decisions
+15. When Do You Find It Difficult To Make Decisions?

-16. What Are Your Expectations From Your Supervisor
+16. What Are Your Expectations from Your Supervisor?

-17. What Do People Criticize About You
+17. What Things about You Do People Criticize?

 The interviewer is trying to see your self-realization

-18. What Do You Think Is Your Biggest Weakness In Management
+18. What Do You Think Is Your Biggest Weakness in Management?

-Tip #2: Show the interviewer that you have the right amount of experience to answer this question
+Tip 2: Show the interviewer that you have the right amount of experience to answer this question.

-20. What Experiences Do You Have
+20. What Experiences Do You Have?`

 Tip 1: Explain all your previous work experiences.